-One study had participants take 1.4–3 grams of red ginseng daily for 4–12 weeks (17).
+Most studies had participants take 1.8–3 grams of red ginseng daily for 4–12 weeks.

-This and another study found that people generally tolerate ginseng well, but it may interfere with blood-thinning medications and the treatment of hormone-sensitive cancers.
+People generally tolerate ginseng well, but it may interfere with blood-thinning medications and the treatment of hormone-sensitive cancers.

-Summary: Red ginseng is a popular herb that may help boost sex drive and erectile function in men and sexual arousal in women.
+Red ginseng is a popular herb that may help boost sex drive and erectile function in men and sexual arousal in women.
 However, stronger studies are needed to confirm these effects.

 Fenugreek is an annual plant cultivated worldwide.

-Summary: Fenugreek may help boost sexual desire and arousal in both men and women.
+Fenugreek may help boost sexual desire and arousal in both men and women.
 Individuals taking blood-thinning medication should avoid it.

-People have been eating pistachio nuts since 6,000 BC.
+People have been eating pistachio nuts since 6,000 B.C.

-Moreover, they may also help reduce symptoms of erectile dysfunction.
+They may also help reduce symptoms of erectile dysfunction.

-Experts have suggested these effects may be due to the ability of pistachios to improve blood cholesterol and stimulate better blood flow throughout the body.
+Experts have suggested that these effects may be due to the ability of pistachios to improve blood cholesterol and stimulate better blood flow throughout the body.

 However, this study did not use a placebo group, which makes it difficult to interpret the results.
 More studies are needed before strong conclusions can be made.

-Summary: Pistachio nuts appear to increase blood flow, contributing to firmer erections.
+Pistachio nuts appear to increase blood flow, contributing to firmer erections.
 However, more studies are needed before strong conclusions can be made.

 This spice is often used as an alternative remedy to

 What’s more, saffron is also popular for its potential aphrodisiac properties, especially in individuals taking antidepressants.

-Summary: Saffron may help increase sex drive in individuals taking antidepressant medications.
+Saffron may help increase sex drive in individuals taking antidepressant medications.
 However, results in other groups remain mixed.

-Here are some of the most popular of these questionable foods:
+Here are some popular examples:

 - Chocolate: Compounds in cacao are often touted to have an aphrodisiac effect, particularly in women.
 However,

 mad honey” is even marketed as a sexual stimulant.
 Yet, no studies support this, and it may contain dangerous toxins.

 - Epimedium: Also known as horny goat weed, it’s popular in traditional Chinese medicine for treating ailments like

-- Hot chilies: According to popular belief, capsaicin, the compound that gives hot chilies their spiciness, stimulates nerve endings on the tongue, causing the release of sex drive-boosting chemicals.
+- Hot chilies: According to popular belief, capsaicin, the compound that gives hot chilies their spiciness, stimulates nerve endings on the tongue, causing the release of sex-drive-boosting chemicals.
 However, no studies support this belief.